adarsh120q/Anudip_Classes/README.md

 # 🐍 Anudip_Classes – Python Projects & Assignments

 Welcome to my Python learning repository!
-This repo contains well-structured folders with **assignments, classwork, and mini-projects** completed during my Full Stack Developer training at **Anudip Foundation**.
+This repo contains well-organized folders with **assignments and classwork** I’m completing as part of my ongoing Full Stack Developer training at **Anudip Foundation**.

 ---

 ## 📚 What's Inside?

-Each folder corresponds to a specific Python topic, starting from the basics and going all the way up to object-oriented programming and file handling.
+Each folder represents a key Python topic I’ve covered so far in my Full Stack Developer training at Anudip Foundation.
+From basic syntax to functions, modules, file handling, and more — the content is growing as I continue learning.
+All topics are practiced through real Python scripts, assignments, and exercises.

 | 📁 Folder Name        | 📌 Topics Covered                                 |
 |----------------------|---------------------------------------------------|